geosynapse/synaptic-mouse-ninja/README.md

-# Tickle: The Mouse Jiggler Reimagined
+# Mouse Ninja: The Mouse Jiggler Reimagined

 ## Overview

-Welcome to **Tickle**—a cheeky evolution of the venerable [Mouse Jiggler](https://github.com/arkane-systems/mousejiggler) by the legendary *arkane-systems*.
+Welcome to **Synaptic Mouse Ninja**—a cheeky evolution of the venerable [Mouse Jiggler](https://github.com/arkane-systems/mousejiggler) by the legendary *arkane-systems*.
 This isn't just a mere fork; it's a whole new beast.
 We've taken the core idea, given it a fresh coat of WPF, refactored the heck out of it, and tossed out the ancient User32 dependency.
 The result?
 A sleeker, more secure, and less detectable solution for your mouse-jiggling needs.

 Kudos and unending praise to *arkane-systems* for the original brilliance.
 We stand on the shoulders of giants.